mon5termatt/medicat-website/src/content/docs/tools/Backup and Restore/easeus-todo-backup.md

 description: Documentation for EaseUS Todo Backup in MediCat USB
 ---

-# EaseUS Todo Backup
+## Overview
 EaseUS Todo Backup is a comprehensive backup and recovery solution for Windows systems.

-## Overview

 EaseUS Todo Backup provides reliable backup and recovery options for your system, disks, partitions, files, and folders.
 It offers an intuitive interface with powerful features for data protection and disaster recovery.